-The controller Setpoint can be sourced from user interface or from Torque Controller.
+The controller Setpoint can be sourced from the user interface or from the Torque Controller.

-Dynamometer absorbers usually have non linear characteristic in relation to control signal.
-The role of the Torque Controller is to keep the desired absorber torque, regardless of it’s temperature or shaft rotational speed, by using load cell signal feedback.
-It eases work of the Speed Controller and also allows to run the software in constant absorber torque mode.
+Dynamometer absorbers usually have non-linear characteristic in relation to control signal.
+The role of the Torque Controller is to keep the desired absorber torque, regardless of its temperature or shaft rotational speed, by using load cell signal feedback.
+It eases work of the Speed Controller and also allows running the software in constant absorber torque mode.
 Another useful feature of Torque Controller is splitting of torque demand between available dynamometer absorbers.

 Ramp Limiter is used to limit slow down rate of speed setpoint.
 This reduces load on vehicle axles.

 Slip Limiter is responsible for speed synchronization between dyno rollers.
-If one roller set has lower inertia of stronger absorber, the Slip Limiter “tells” it to wait for the slower braking roller and to keep the speed constant across rollers.
+If one roller set has lower inertia or the stronger absorber, the Slip Limiter “tells” it to wait for the slower braking roller and to keep the speed constant across the rollers.

-If you are interested in keeping acceleration constant, Acceleration Controller will come in handy.
-Unlike speed ramp, it operates directly on acceleration and it is optimized to keep it at desired value.
+If you are interested in keeping acceleration constant, an Acceleration Controller will come in handy.
+Unlike speed ramp, it operates directly on acceleration, and it is optimized to keep it at the desired value.

 Acceleration Controller is equipped with Speed synchronizer.
 It modifies desired acceleration rate per controller to keep speed constant across wheels and average acceleration at desired value.